audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `author` | String | The author of the RSS feed episode.
 `explicit` | Boolean | Whether the RSS feed episode is explicit.
 `duration` | Float | The duration (in seconds) of the RSS feed episode.
+`season` | String or null | The season of the RSS feed episode.
+`episode` | String or null | The episode number of the RSS feed episode.
+`episodeType` | String or null | The type of the RSS feed episode.
 `libraryItemId` | String | The ID of the library item the RSS feed is for.
 `episodeId` | String or null | The ID of the podcast episode the RSS feed episode is for.
 Will be `null` if the RSS feed is for a book.
 `trackIndex` | Integer | The RSS feed episode's track index.